-So, in general, What does the Pipe Stress Engineer should know.
-The subject of Pipe Stress Engineering is broad enough and more than just knowing the Analysis software like Caesar II, AutoPipe, Start-Prof, Caepipe, or Rohr-2.
+So, in general, What does the Pipe Stress Engineer should know?
+The subject of Pipe Stress Engineering is broad enough and more than just knowing the Pipe Stress Analysis software like Caesar II, AutoPipe, Start-Prof, Caepipe, or Rohr-2.

-The below-mentioned paragraphs list down some of the most basic of things that a good Pipe Stress Engineer should know.
+The below-mentioned paragraphs list some of the most basic things that a good Pipe Stress Engineer should know.

 Related Piping Codes

 All Pipe Stress Engineers should know and understand all the major piping items that constitute the piping world.
-This means he should be aware of the many types of fittings with different schedules, common piping materials, the flange pressure class ratings, and the types of the different valve designs.
+This means he should be aware of the many types of pipe fittings with different pipe schedules, common piping materials, the flange pressure class ratings, and the types of different valve designs.

 Relationship of other Engineering groups